Skip to main content

 • Rolling method: Backpacks rarely allow for the folding method of packing clothing.
 Instead, roll clothing and place it tightly atop the heaviest/bottom layer near the middle of your backpack.
 This ensures medium-weight goods are near the center of your back for a more balanced load.

-• Use outside pockets: Organize smaller goods into the remaining outside pockets.
+• Use outside pockets: Organize smaller goods in the remaining outside pockets.
 It’s easy to assume related items should be grouped together (e.g., electronics in one pocket, snacks in another).
 However, it’s often smarter to pack in terms of convenience and location.
 When passing through airport checkpoints, for example, you’ll want ready access to your laptop, liquids bag, and pocketed goods.
 These items can be grouped together to streamline your move through security.
-Once through the checkpoint, you may want to grab your headphones, wallet, water, and an energy bar, which could all be grouped together in a separate pocket.
+Once through the checkpoint, you may want to grab your headphones, wallet, and an energy bar, which could all be grouped together in a separate pocket.

 How to pack a carry-on travel bag